DogeTheBeast/College_notes/CHEM 154/Unit 7/Work.md

 *P* is the pressure of the system which is constant, and
 ${\Delta V}$ is the change in the volume of the gas.

-The sign is very important as it specific
+The sign is very important as it specifies if the work is done on the system or by the system.